muff1n36/muff1n36/README.md

 Graphic Designer without a Degree
 ---------------------------------

 Hey!
 I'm muffinV136, known often as Muffin.
-You wanna know me?
-Let's rewind back in time then. \[Tsar Bomba go boom\] Too far. \[Fast forward\] There.
-Long story short my mother had just gotten student relief and was accepted back into her college, she bought a mac and took Graphics Communication classes.
-I became interested and started using photoshop.
+Not too much to know other than being a geek on random topics and liking S.O.A.D.

 * 🧠  I'm learning website developing and learning Illustrator!
 * 🤝  I'm open to collaborating on any non-vector graphics work atm.
 * 🎧  Listens to too much of System of a Down
-* 🐾  You've heard the rumors, yes, I'm a furry.

 ### Skills